invo-ke/.github/profile/README.md

 The **Neural Crown** is a revolutionary wearable designed to:

-- Monitor and interpret user-specific cognitive and biological patterns in real time.
+- Monitor and interpret user-specific cognitive and biological patterns in real-time.
 - Simulate and adapt to biological processes, enhancing therapeutic precision.
 - Act as an intelligent interface that extends human cognitive and physical capacities.